 9HO – Abrasion Resistance

 9HO is our material with extreme abrasion (scratch) resistance.
 We also recommend it for industrial-type settings or environments where the device could be damaged.
 Artists prefer 9HO for its smooth touch.

 MXO is our cost-effective yet superior option for all devices.

-So in short, Photodon's anti-glare films have a matte finish to reflect light off your screen.
-And our clear films are great protectors for when glaring is not an issue.
-All screen protective films will protect your screen from scratches and other accidental damage that can happen to a screen.
-These films really do take the abuse of everyday use!
+So in short, Photodon's anti-glare screen protector materials have a matte finish to reflect light off your screen.
+And our clear screen protector materials are great when glaring is not an issue.
+All screen protector materials will protect your screen from scratches and other accidental damage that can happen to a screen.
+These materials really do take the abuse of everyday use!

-If you are still unsure of which film type to go with, get some samples and try them out for yourself!
+If you are still unsure of which material type to go with, get some samples and try them out for yourself!

-Please follow this link for more detailed information about film types.
-Visit our main screen protector film page for access to products and product information.
+Please follow this link for more detailed information about material types.
+Visit our main screen protector page for access to products and product information.